How do I book tickets?

-Times on the website are displayed in Edinburgh time (BST, British Summer Time, one hour ahead of GMT/UTC, Greenwich Mean Time/Coordinated Universal Time).
+Times on our website are displayed in UK time.
+During the summer months this is BST, British Summer Time, one hour ahead of GMT/UTC, Greenwich Mean Time/Coordinated Universal Time, and during the winter months this is GMT/UTC).
 When booking online scheduled events, please take care to check the time in your local timezone.

 Is there a booking fee?

-We sell tickets for three categories of event format:
+We sell tickets for three main categories of event format:

 Online – on-demand